How to shift your mindset and end 2021 on a high

 Do you find you are more productive when you have a deadline?
 Such as the last day before a holiday (remember those?), when you plough through all the priory tasks you need to get finished before leaving work for a week or two.

 Applying that principle, what 3 things would you like to achieve before the year closes?
-What would give you a sense of accomplishment if you got done?
-Maybe it’s something from your list from the Spinning Plates exercise from a few weeks’ ago.
+What would give you a sense of accomplishment if you got it done?
+Maybe it’s something that’s been on your list for a while, or something you know will help get off to a good start next year.
+Or if you’ve ever completed my Spinning Plates exercise there’s something outstanding from that.

 What do you want to achieve and how will it make you feel once completed?
 The more vivid the image you have of what the end goal looks like and feels like, the easier it will be to achieve it.